ux-at-icfnext/child-welfare/_pages/templates/subscriptions.md

 - manage subscription: link label "Manage your subscriptions" links to https://public.govdelivery.com/accounts/USACFCWIG/subscriber/new

 ### Body content
-"Learn more about our offerings"
+p - "Learn more about our offerings"

 #### For each section
 h3 - section title